13 Simple Vegetarian Summer Suppers

-Everything about summer always feels more simple, relaxed, and laid-back.
+Everything about summer, even these late summer days, always feels more simple, relaxed, and laid-back.
 And I firmly believe the dinners in my meal plan should follow suit.
-There's no time like right now to lean on the abundance of ripe, fresh produce for veggie-friendly meals.
-Here are 10 recipes to get you started.
+There’s no time like right now to lean on the abundance of ripe, fresh produce for veggie-friendly meals.
+Here are 13 recipes to get you started.

 Black beans make these burgers taste substantial and satisfying.
 If you want to bulk them up even more, you can stir some chopped mushrooms into the mix.

 For a satisfying dinner salad that won’t leave you reaching for frozen pizza in an hour, start with some protein-rich chickpeas.
 These toothsome legumes are the base for a fresh and versatile chopped salad.

 Just because these cauliflower tacos are super simple and easy doesn’t mean they lack in flavor — there’s a medley of spicy, tangy, and cool flavors stuffed inside each tortilla.
 Bonus: They can be made in advance when you want to get a jump on dinner.

 If your love for broccoli runs deep, this is the most delicious way to turn your favorite green veggie into the main course.
 Garlicky roasted broccoli is partnered with briny feta, crunchy onions, tangy Peppadews, and a wildly flavorful sauce that ties it all together for a weeknight dinner that’s ready in no time.

 There is no better way to tackle pasta night during the summer months than with this simple and elegant meal.
 Herby pesto, spinach, and a squeeze of lemon juice come together to keep it fresh, and the chopped almond topping adds crunch.